18 August 2026 · Before go-live

 Confirm your phase and clean your data

-• Validate every customer and supplier TRN, legal name and address.
+• Validate every customer and supplier TRN, legal name, address and item code against source documents, not assumptions.

 Systems & providers